Endoscopy in Crohn's Disease

 Endoscopy in Crohn's Disease Overview

 Endoscopy is a test in which a thin tube with a light and a tiny camera at the end is inserted into your digestive tract.
-The camera transmits pictures back to a video monitor, where they are magnified so your doctor can see exactly what the inside of your digestive tract looks like.
+The camera transmits pictures back to a video monitor, where they are magnified so the doctor can see exactly what the inside of the digestive tract looks like.
 The endoscope shows ulcers, bleeding, and other signs of Crohn's disease and indicates the location and extent of the disease within the digestive tract.

 Endoscopy allows the doctor to not only see the inside of the digestive tract, but also to take small samples (biopsies) of tissue for further examination under a microscope.
 This can help confirm the diagnosis and show the extent of the disease.
 In some cases, endoscopy can also be used for therapy.
 The doctor can use the endoscope to open a duct or remove a gallstone (ERCP).